peldszus/alpha-zero-general-lib/README.md

 # Alpha Zero General (any game, any framework!)

+### Note:
+**This is a fork of the https://github.com/suragnair/alpha-zero-general turned into a library.**

+The idea is to have a small and clean library version of the code, with minimal requirements, without many implementations of specific games.

+### Information

 A simplified, highly flexible, commented and (hopefully) easy to understand implementation of self-play based reinforcement learning based on the AlphaGo Zero paper (Silver et al).
 It is designed to be easy to adopt for any two-player turn-based adversarial game and any deep learning framework of your choice.
 A sample implementation has been provided for the game of Othello in PyTorch, Keras, TensorFlow and Chainer.
 An accompanying tutorial can be found [here](http://web.stanford.edu/~surag/posts/alphazero.html).
 We also have implementations for GoBang and TicTacToe.

 To use a game of your choice, subclass the classes in ```Game.py``` and ```NeuralNet.py``` and implement their functions.
 Example implementations for Othello can be found in ```othello/OthelloGame.py``` and ```othello/{pytorch,keras,tensorflow,chainer}/NNet.py```.